nasa/oceandata-notebooks/docs/notebooks/harp2/harp2_l2_aerosol_product.md

 ## 1. Setup

 Begin by importing all of the packages used in this notebook.
-If you followed the guidance on the [Getting-Started](/getting-started) page, then the imports will be successful.
+If you followed the guidance on the [Getting Started](/getting-started) page, then the imports will be successful.

 ```{code-cell} ipython3
 from pathlib import Path